CodeURJC-DAW-2023-24/webapp07/README.md

 </h3>

- - **Recommendation:** Users will be presented with projects aligned with their preferences, leveraging insights from their past contributions.
+ - **Recommendation:** Users will be presented with projects aligned with their preferences, according to insights from their past contributions.